 An auditing system developed by the city contractor who is the primary cleaning provider for the majority of public parks toilets in the city has been developed and covers areas such as, cleanliness and hygiene, refreshed with toilet paper, pipes and sumps are working satisfactorily, and the internal and external walls are clean after each service.
 Auditing shows that the demerit points system for not meeting the standards taken across all factors is that 3% of these factors relate to not meeting the toilet cleaning standards.
-For Banks Peninsula there is a different cleaning contractor and the contracts manager reports the toilets generally on the peninsula were not well cleaned and this has recently been addressed.
+Banks Peninsula toilets have now been merged in the City contract and a different cleaning standard no longer exists.

 Some of the toilets in the domains and camping grounds are maintained by the reserves committees that manage the reserves.
 No recent detailed assessment has been undertaken for the peninsula toilets for the condition of the building asset or cleanliness.